annafran/drinkgenie-chatbot/Submission/planning/problem.md

 * Input: "yes"
 * Output: "Cold and not in the mood to party.
 Sounds like a dire situation.
 Are you low on energy?"
 * Input: "no"
 * Output: "So your batteries are already charged today Anna.
 In that case let's get you a chamomile tea.
 Not my cup of tea, but suit yourself.
-If you want decide you need another more exciting drink afterwards just type restart"
+If you want decide you need another more exciting drink afterwards just type restart."

-**Test 4**
+**Test 9**

 * Start: "Hey thirsty lips, I'm your drink genie, your wish is my command.
 What's your name?"
+* Input: "Anna"
+* Output: "Hola Anna, sit back and relaaaax!
+Would you like an alcoholololololic tipple?
+Oh sorry amigo, I've already had a few myself today."
+* Input: "no"
+* Output: "Aren't you boring!
+Not in the mood to party Anna?
+Are you feeling cold?"
+* Input: "no"
+* Output: "Ok, something refreshing, let me think...Are you watching your waistline?"
+* Input: "yes"
+* Output: "Sorry Anna, no fun drinks for you.
+I'll get you a water with cucumber.
+I bet you regret your answer now huh!
+Enjoy your water and if you are still thirsty, just type restart."

+**Test 10**

+* Start: "Hey thirsty lips, I'm your drink genie, your wish is my command.
+What's your name?"
+* Input: "Anna"
+* Output: "Hola Anna, sit back and relaaaax!
+Would you like an alcoholololololic tipple?
+Oh sorry amigo, I've already had a few myself today."
+* Input: "no"
+* Output: "Aren't you boring!
+Not in the mood to party Anna?
+Are you feeling cold?"
+* Input: "no"
+* Output: "Ok, something refreshing, let me think...Are you watching your waistline?"
+* Input: "no"
+* Output: "Good answer.
+You can have the fat option - an iced chocolate with an extra serving of cream on top.
+I'll be hanging out here so if you want another beverage just type restart."

+**Test 11**

+* Start: "Hey thirsty lips, I'm your drink genie, your wish is my command.
+What's your name?"
 * Input: "Bob"
 * Output: "Hola Bob, sit back and relaaaax!
 Would you like an alcoholololololic tipple?
 Oh sorry amigo, I've already had a few myself today."
-* Input: "Please restart the order"
+* Input: "restart"
 * Output: "Hey thirsty lips, I'm your drink genie, your wish is my command.
 What's your name?"
 * * Input: "Anna"
 * Output: "Hola Anna, sit back and relaaaax!
 Would you like an alcoholololololic tipple?
 Oh sorry amigo, I've already had a few myself today."

-**Test 5**
+**Test 12**

 * Start: "Hey thirsty lips, I'm your drink genie, your wish is my command.
 What's your name?"
 * Input: "Anna"
 * Output: "Hola Anna, sit back and relaaaax!
 Would you like an alcoholololololic tipple?
 Oh sorry amigo, I've already had a few myself today."
 * Input: "random"
 * Output: "Bloody Bob"

+**Test 13**

+* Start: "Hey thirsty lips, I'm your drink genie, your wish is my command.
+What's your name?"
+* Input: "Bob"
+* Output: "Hola Bob, sit back and relaaaax!
+Would you like an alcoholololololic tipple?
+Oh sorry amigo, I've already had a few myself today."
+* Input: "really?"
+* Output: "Ohoh that answer didn't make sense to me.
+I think you have already had too much to drink!
+Make sure you answer with one of the valid options or type restart."

+**Test 14**

+* Start: "Hey thirsty lips, I'm your drink genie, your wish is my command.
+What's your name?"
+* Input: Bob
+* Output: "Hola Bob, sit back and relaaaax!
+Would you like an alcoholololololic tipple?
+Oh sorry amigo, I've already had a few myself today."
+* Input: "YEAH"
+* Output: "Oh you are ready to party Bob!
+You are my type of person.
+Do you like the feeling of bubbles in your mouth?"
+* Input: "yes"
+* Output: "You want a party in your mouth huh!
+Are you feeling sweet or bitter today?"
+* Input: "bitter"
+* Output: "I agree, bitter is better.
+Let me pour you a beer.
+Dark or light?"
+* Input: "dark"
+* Output: "Time for a Guinness.
+This is a full meal in a glass!
+Be careful it will go straight to your head.
+Enjoy your drink and if you want another one, just type restart."